 I can no longer be silent.

-According to a 2011 Pew Research report there are approximately 1.1 Billion professing Christian women.
+According to a 2011 Pew Research report there are over 1 billion professing Christian women around the world.
 This is not a “secondary issue” that can be ignored.
 This is not a “women’s issue” so much as it is everyone’s issue.
 This is a major matter that affects over one billion people daily (not counting the negative effect male only leadership has on men and on non-Christian men and women).
 It is something that needs to be addressed, discussed and acted upon by those claiming to follow Jesus!
 My sincere prayer is that all believers will be open to fresh, prayerful, humble discussion and to the possibility that their interpretation of the scriptures is not what God intends for humanity.

 To those friends, brothers and sisters that disagree with me, I pray that we can participate in humble, irenic dialogue and remain unified in advancing the kingdom of God on earth.
-There have been far too many people hurt, friendships forfeited, churches split and opportunities to advance the gospel lost over issues like this.
+There have been far too many people hurt, friendships forfeited, churches split and opportunities to advance the gospel lost over important issues like this one.

 There are also many other arguments complementarians use to support their position (the supposed hierarchy in the Trinity, Adam and Eve’s relationship in Genesis 1-3 and passages in 1st Corinthians).
 This blog is already too long and there have been great books and Bible commentaries written to discuss said points.
 There are also many other linguistic, historical, theological and logical arguments for the Biblical support of women in ministry that I could not include here for the same reason.

 For more detailed arguments for women in ministry see the following links: